lethargilistic/blog/0018-the-academic-bates-motel.md

 We go to school to learn how to learn and become better citizens.
 We are encouraged to question everything about society and the universe except extra-legal property rights important to academics with absurdly complete control over our intellectual development from the time we're 5 years old.
-What we learn after almost two decades of indoctrination is to obey the moral supremacy of scholastic credit-capitalists and to never question these professional norms' weight always slung over our backs.
+What we learn after almost two decades of indoctrination is to obey the moral supremacy of scholastic credit-capitalists and to never question their professional norms' weight slung over our backs.
 Once this publicly-funded psychosis is dolled up as a congential moral imperative, we're not even allowed to question what it is anymore, let alone whether the form it takes is reasonable.